guibyui/ecolect-full-application/README.md

 This application was created based on teachings of RocketSeat.

 This is a new repo created to add the full Ecolect application after working on it using the project-js repo.

+Images of this application can be found in the folder "application-images-output."